twitter/twemoji/README.md

 ### UTF-8 Character Set

 To properly support emoji, the document character set must be set to UTF-8.
-This can done by including the following meta tag in the document `<head>`
+This can be done by including the following meta tag in the document `<head>`

 ```html
 <meta charset="utf-8">